julnicolas/enginereering_notes/linux/disk/mount/mount_usb_device.md

 # Mount USB Device

 Read below to have a refined understanding.
-Otherwise use 'lscusb' for `ls connected usb`.
+Otherwise use 'lsbusb' for `ls block devices connect via usb`.
 I developped this small program to save some time!

+Another good alternative if not better is `lsblk`.

 ## Find the usb storage's bus and port
 First identify the device using: